whosonfirst/whosonfirst-www-iamhere/README.md

 ## Data sources

 The [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) dataset is large and not everyone may need or want to download all of it just to use `whosonfirst-www-iamhere`.

 We've included a pre-compiled binary verion of the `wof-clone-metafiles` program – again, available for OS X, Windows and Linux – that allows you to import a subset of Who's On First data defined in one or more "meta" files.
 Meta files are just CSV files which contain paths to specific Who's On First records.

-The Who's On First project produces meta files for each of the placetypes in the [WOF hierarchy](https://github.com/whosonfirst/whosonfirst-placetypes).
+_The Who's On First project produces meta files for each of the placetypes in the [WOF hierarchy](https://github.com/whosonfirst/whosonfirst-placetypes) but you could create a meta file for any arbitrary grouping of records._

 ### Using wof-clone-metafiles